nzjony/nzjony/README.md

-[here.com](https://www.here.com/) is where I work as a Software Engineer in Berlin
+[here.com](https://www.here.com/) is where I work as a Lead Software Engineer in Berlin

 Worked on [harp.gl](https://www.harp.gl/), a 3D renderer powered by [three.js](https://github.com/mrdoob/three.js/) and [TypeScript](https://github.com/microsoft/TypeScript).